School IPM: Good for Children, Easy on the Budget

 “With nearly 50 million children enrolled in public schools, school IPM is the right thing to do,” says Sherry Glick, EPA’s school IPM team leader.
 Recently, her agency announced a $1.5 million plan to bootstrap school IPM programs all over the nation.

 Some of the progress at the school-district level has been driven by state decisions.
-Thiry-six states now promote IPM or legislate some restrictions on pesticide use.
+Thirty-six states now promote IPM or legislate some restrictions on pesticide use.
 “EPA is increasing its focus to work directly with states through voluntary relationships,” explains Glick.

 The bottom line